Tell Me About It! Writing Opinion Essays

 - Ask the students to help you develop a definition for the word opinion.

-- Have them write down the definition on their practice sheet and complete the second portion on their own.
+- Have them write down the definition on page 1 of the worksheet and complete the following prompts on pages 1 and 2 on their own.

 - Have students take out paper and pencils.
-Each student will now write a two paragraph essay stating one of his opinions, as well as three reasons why he has that opinion.
+Each student will now use their planning from pages 1 and 2 to write a two-paragraph essay stating one of their opinions, with three supporting reasons.

 Explicit Instruction/Teacher modeling(25 minutes)